 How has your photography business evolved over the years?

 As I mentioned earlier, Alex was the sole photographer when we first started our little photography side business, and I was the Art Director.
 We only did engagement and family sessions, the idea of weddings scared us—so much pressure and a long commitment.
 Then in March 2012, we shot our first wedding, and we did a really good job with it (pats on the back).

 We figured we could do more of them and slowly started taking wedding clients.
 Now I’m the first shooter, sole editor, and handle the business end of LewChan Photography entirely.
 Alex is my second shooter for weddings once a month, and I contract out additional second shooters as needed.
 My sole focus now is weddings, bridal sessions, and engagement sessions.
 I dabble from time to time with family or senior sessions.

-How did you fund your business?
+How did you land your first photography client?

 What has been your biggest business struggle as an entrepreneur?

 My biggest struggle is usually feeling insecure that I’m not doing enough as a small business owner.